charliecalvert/CloudNotes/Assignments/Firebase/MaterialMixins.md

 ## Overview

-The goal is to learn more about material, more about mixins, and find a way to hide and display divs so as to make better use of available real estate.
+The goal is to learn more about Google [Material][md], more about mixins, and find a way to hide and display divs so as to make better use of available real estate.

 - [Material Components][mc]